click-here/Awesome/README.md

 [Draw IO](https://www.draw.io/) - Don't have Visio?
 Would it be overkill if you had it?
 Just don't like Visio?
 Check out draw.io

+[Desktop Coral](http://www.donationcoder.com/software/mouser/other-windows-apps/desktopcoral) - "program designed to "reserve" some portion of your desktop which is shielded from maximized applications"

 ## Data

 [US States](https://github.com/click-here/Awesome/blob/master/Data/50states.txt) - Sometimes you just need a clean list of the 50 states.